A Brief History

 Atlantic Salmon Habitat Assessment

-For the past five years MREAC, with ASCF support, has completed Atlantic Salmon habitat assessments on the Bay du Vin River, Bartibogue River, Barnaby River, and the Bartholomew River systems respectively.
+For the past nine years MREAC, with ASCF support, has completed Atlantic Salmon habitat assessments on the Bay du Vin River, Bartibogue River, Barnaby River, Bartholomew River, and the Black River drainage basins.

 Through the Swim Watch Program, MREAC monitors water quality at predetermined sites throughout the Miramichi River watershed.
 Beginning in 1993, 100 mL surface water samples have been collected during...